-Why Does My Shoulder Hurt… and What Can I Do About It?
+Shoulder Pain: Why Does it Hurt and What Can I Do About It?

 Does your shoulder hurt when you sleep on it?
 When you put away the groceries in kitchen cabinets?
 When you reach into the back seat of your car?
-What about that small twinge of pain when you suddenly move?
+What about that small twinge of shoulder pain when you suddenly move?

-Our shoulders are made up of several joints, combined with tendons and muscles, to allow for a wide range of movement and activity with our arms.
-Because of this connected relationship, they are also the most susceptible to injury.
+Our shoulders are made up of several joints combined with tendons and muscles.
+They’re designed to allow for a wide range of movement and activity with our arms.
+Because of this connected relationship, our shoulders are highly susceptible to injury.

 Interestingly, many of the causes of shoulder pain are age related.
 Our bodies go through a process of growth, use, and wear.
 Therefore, shoulder pain at age eighteen has an entirely different meaning from the same symptoms at age sixty.
 So, what’s the difference?

 Pain as an Adolescent: